Advisors Asset Management Inc. Has $9.56 Million Stock Holdings in ConocoPhillips (NYSE:COP)

 The business also recently declared a quarterly dividend, which was paid on Wednesday, June 1st.
 Shareholders of record on Tuesday, May 17th were paid a $0.46 dividend.
 This represents a $1.84 annualized dividend and a yield of 1.57%.
 The ex-dividend date was Monday, May 16th.
 ConocoPhillips’s dividend payout ratio (DPR) is currently 18.97%.

 COP has been the topic of a number of research analyst reports.
-Morgan Stanley cut their target price on shares of ConocoPhillips from $120.00 to $118.00 and set an “overweight” rating on the stock in a research report on Monday, June 6th.
+KeyCorp raised their target price on shares of ConocoPhillips from $112.00 to $118.00 and gave the company an “overweight” rating in a research report on Friday, April 8th.
+Societe Generale raised their target price on shares of ConocoPhillips to $127.00 in a research report on Thursday.
+Wells Fargo & Company raised their target price on shares of ConocoPhillips from $114.00 to $130.00 and gave the company an “overweight” rating in a research report on Friday, March 11th.
 StockNews.com upgraded shares of ConocoPhillips from a “hold” rating to a “buy” rating in a research report on Saturday, May 14th.
-Mizuho raised their target price on shares of ConocoPhillips from $150.00 to $157.00 and gave the company a “buy” rating in a research report on Tuesday, May 31st.
-KeyCorp raised their target price on shares of ConocoPhillips from $112.00 to $118.00 and gave the company an “overweight” rating in a research report on Friday, April 8th.
-Finally, Raymond James raised their target price on shares of ConocoPhillips from $120.00 to $160.00 and gave the company a “strong-buy” rating in a research report on Monday, April 25th.
+Finally, Susquehanna Bancshares raised their target price on shares of ConocoPhillips from $108.00 to $129.00 in a research report on Monday, April 25th.
 Three analysts have rated the stock with a hold rating, eighteen have issued a buy rating and one has given a strong buy rating to the company.
 According to data from MarketBeat.com, the company currently has a consensus rating of “Buy” and a consensus target price of $108.17.

 In other ConocoPhillips news, CEO Ryan Michael Lance sold 584,900 shares of ConocoPhillips stock in a transaction on Tuesday, June 7th.
 The shares were sold at an average price of $121.21, for a total value of $70,895,729.00.
 Following the completion of the sale, the chief executive officer now directly owns 44,522 shares of the company’s stock, valued at $5,396,511.62.
 The transaction was disclosed in a legal filing with the SEC, which is available at the SEC website.
 Also, Director Timothy A. Leach sold 40,603 shares of ConocoPhillips stock in a transaction on Thursday, May 19th.
 The shares were sold at an average price of $102.33, for a total transaction of $4,154,904.99.
 Following the completion of the sale, the director now directly owns 666,002 shares of the company’s stock, valued at $68,151,984.66.
 The disclosure for this sale can be found here.
 Over the last ninety days, insiders sold 644,703 shares of company stock valued at $77,172,426.
 Insiders own 0.08% of the company’s stock.